 (a.2) Advanced Tamil (AT) – Those who have studied Tamil up to XII standard and have taken a non-Tamil language under Part I shall take Advanced Tamil.

 (a.3) General Course (GC) – Students who do not come under (a.1) or (a.2) shall opt for General Course.
-General Course encompasses topics of introduction to each major discipline.
-Students may choose to study anyone other than those offered by their Department.
+This Course encompasses topics of introduction to each major discipline.
+Students may choose to study any one other than those offered by their Department.

 (c) Environmental Studies – This course offered in the second year is intended to motivate students to develop a positive attitude towards the environmental concerns of society.